felipesilvati/texo-it-code-challenge/README.md

   - [x] Top three studios by wins
   - [x] Producers with longest and shortest win intervals
   - [ ] Searchable winners by year
+  - [ ] Refactor the layout
+  - [ ] Extract useQuery hooks to a separate file
 - [ ] Create the movie list view with pagination and filters (year, winner)

 ### Responsiveness